rblack42/Blog/content/2014/12/06/Hangertalk.rst

         * Push the left rudder pedal, the nose goes to the left

-Sounds simple enough, but the trick is making the plane go where you want it to go by making movements (usually small) in all three directions at the same time.
+Sounds simple enough, but the trick is making the plane go where you want it to go by making movements (usually small, unless you are doing aerobatics) in all three directions at the same time.
 With practice (a lot of practice) you stop thinking about it and it just happens.
 Magic!

 But getting there takes time.
 My favorite practice was: